roshansthomas/voterocket-lab/README.md

 **15.** Save the file.

-Amplify CLI uses [GraphQL Transform](https://aws-amplify.github.io/docs/cli/graphql?sdk=js), which simplify the process of developing, deploying, and maintaining GraphQL APIs on AWS.
+Amplify CLI uses [GraphQL Transform](https://aws-amplify.github.io/docs/cli/graphql?sdk=js), which simplifies the process of developing, deploying, and maintaining GraphQL APIs on AWS.
 Transforms are implemented using [directives](https://medium.com/open-graphql/graphql-directives-3dec6106c384)

 This example uses the `@model` directive, which by default will [automatically configure these AWS resources](https://aws-amplify.github.io/docs/cli/graphql#generates).